-Join a growing, well-regarded clinic where your work is respected and your career can thrive.
+Join a growing, well-regarded clinic where your work is respected and your career can thrive!

-, dedicated to supporting the mental health and wellbeing of children, adolescents, and their families.
+The Youth Mind Collective is a values-driven psychology practice based in Geelong, dedicated to supporting the mental health and wellbeing of children, adolescents, and their families.
 We provide compassionate, neurodiversity-affirming services including individualised therapy and comprehensive assessments, tailored to each young person's unique strengths and challenges.

-This role involves delivering evidence-based therapeutic support and psychological assessments, contributing to a collaborative team culture, and making a real difference in the lives of young people.
+We are seeking a passionate and thoughtful Child and Adolescent Psychologist to join our team.
+This role involves delivering evidence‐based therapeutic support and psychological assessments, contributing to a collaborative team culture, and making a real difference in the lives of young people.

-clinicians (employed position with leave entitlements).
+We welcome applications for full‐time or part‐time clinicians (employed with leave entitlements).

 About You